graph-part/graph-part/README.md

 `--initialization-mode` |`-im`  | Use either slow or fast restricted nearest neighbor linkage or no initialization.
 Can be any of `slow-nn`, `fast-nn`, `simple`.
 Defaults to `slow-nn`.
 `--no-moving`           |`-nm`  | By default, the removing procedure tries to relocate sequences to another partition if it finds more within-threshold neighbours in any.
 This flag disallows moving.
-`--remove-same`         |`-rs`  | This here is the inverse of removal_type (has default True), not sure what it does TODO `--load_checkpoint_path`|`-lc`  | Optional path to a previously generated graph for quickstart.
-If provided, no alignment will be performed and all arguments relating to this step are ignored.
-`--save_checkpoint_path`|`-sc`  | Optional path to save the generated graph.
-Defaults to `None` with no graph saved.
+`--remove-same`         |`-rs`  | This here is the inverse of removal_type (has default True), not sure what it does TODO `--save_checkpoint_path`|`-sc`  | Optional path to save the computed identities above the chosen threshold as an edge list.
+Can be used to quickstart runs in the `precomputed` mode.
+Defaults to `None` with no file saved.

 #### needle